mohammed-khamees/reading-notes/ReadHtml.md

 - Design is about communication.
 Visual hierarchy helps visitors understand what you are   trying to tell them.

-for further reading try this amazing book[HTML&CSS](https://www.amazon.com/HTML-CSS-Design-Build-Websites/dp/1118008189)
+for further reading try this amazing book [HTML&CSS](https://www.amazon.com/HTML-CSS-Design-Build-Websites/dp/1118008189)